 Nature Meets Culture: Poland’s Garden Cities

-small, Nature Meets Culture:
+default, Nature Meets Culture:

-Poland’s Garden Cities, A fragment of Eliot’s villa with garden.
-Running children in the foreground, 1925, photo: www.audiovis.nac.gov.pl (NAC), milanowek_nac.jpg
+Poland’s Garden Cities, A fragment of Eliot’s villa with garden, running children in the foreground, 1925, photo: www.audiovis.nac.gov.pl (NAC), milanowek_nac.jpg

 Some call the combination of gardens and cities a perfect match, some a utopian vision.
 Culture.pl looks at how an Englishman’s idea was introduced in Poland and if it caught on.